JMFrancony/SwellScraper/README.md

 It has been used on a VM running under Ubuntu 16.04.6 LTS and python 3.5.2 We used MongoDB 3.4.10

 Built in a context of academic research, this device is used for Web page monitoring and chrono-scraping.
 The purpose of this research is to monitor the evolution of a set of web pages in a very dynamic content context.
-It has been used in the context of Caming studies.
+It has been used in the context of Caming studies (PACTE Laboratory - University of Grenoble Alpes).

 This repository concerns the scheduling part of monitoring and the recording of a page collection.
 The code is organized around the scrapy module and its event management based on Twisted.